-Back in their home Daya had kept returning to the subject of the corpse for a while and mother had kept asking her to not think about it until finally mamma was irritated and told her to never mention the subject again.
+Back in their home, Daya had kept returning to the subject of the corpse for a while and mother had kept asking her to not think about it until finally mamma was irritated and told her to never mention the subject again.
 Of fear of her mother’s scolding the child didn’t mention it though she kept thinking about the corpse.
 Then finally she was distracted by her favorite cartoon serial.
 Though the memory of the corpse kept on seeking the attention of her consciousness but, with time the later find it easier to not give too much attention to the memory as the physical evidence was no longer there.

 Only as Toffee moved closer, she discovered that it had the corpse in its mouth.
-The dog sat close beside her and put the corse down and breathes heavily, it’s tongue struck out with that same curl of lips which, Daya had always believed, was its smile.
+The dog sat close beside her and put the corse down and breathed heavily, it’s tongue struck out with that same curl of lips which, Daya had always believed, was its smile.

 But why was it smiling now?